microsoft/azure-redcap-paas/README.md

 **Post-Setup**

-After the deployment and installation of REDCap has completed, you will need to initialize the database.
+After the deployment and installation of REDCap has completed; however, you will need to initialize the database manually.
 The application gets deployed via Kudu which calls the `deploy.sh` script.
 After deployment, the `postbuild.sh` script extracts the MySQL commands from REDCap's installation page (`install.php`) and drops the output into a file called `install.sql`.
 Both `install.sh` and `install.sql` files will be dropped into `/home` directory.

 Once the source control deployment of REDCap has completed, you will need to SSH into the running container: